qwelias/qwelias.github.io/md/cv.md

 Development and deployment of back/front-end.

 Done:
-- planned MVP development process and required steps
+- planned MVP development process
-- estimated MVP development costs and timing
-- developed project's architechure
+- project's architechure and most of development
-- researched credit-card payment-handling services along with their API and integration plan
+- research on credit-card payment-handling services along with their API and integration plan
-- fully integrated the system with payment-handling service
-- integrated the system with customer's supply process
-- installed and configured HTTPS NGINX server with Google PageSpeed plugin
-- developed custom CMS for the customer's needs
-- researched and integrated with SMS-service
-- implemented SMS-based login system
-- implemented TTL token system used for SMS-login based on MongoDB TTL collection
-- performed manual functional testing of critical parts
-- implemented user-scheduled automated daily orders and corresponding charges
-- basicly developed all of back-end, and almost all of front-end

-Used:
+Used: MongoDB, NodeJS, nginx, KnockoutJS
-- MongoDB
-- atom, npm, yarn, git
-- JavaScript, nodejs, Material Design, KnockoutJS, ExpressJS, git-flow, TLS/SSL, nginx

 #### *Apr-2016 - Sep-2016* | UMMC HOLDING.
 Enterprise resource planning system for budgeting and forecasting
 Help with development.

 Done:
-- prototyped and implemented a web-based constructor for presentational slides that supports theming, slide transition animations, different slide layouts, each presentation could be saved into the system and later edited
+- prototype and implemention of a web-based slides constructor
-- implemented modular reddit-like comments block with real-time updates, likes, dislikes, nested replies
+- implemented modular reddit-like comments block with real-time updates
-- performed wrapping of the whole system into a linked containers network
+- wrapped the system into Docker containers and linked them
 - various system improvements

-Used:
-- MongoDB, PostgreSQL, Redis
+Used: MongoDB, PostgreSQL, Redis, Docker, RabbitMQ, NodeJS, ngnix, KnockoutJS
-- atom, npm, gulp, docker-compose, git
-- JavaScript, GitBook, Docker, RevealJS, D3JS, WebSockets, KnockoutJS, RabbitMQ, ngnix

 #### *Jan-2016 - Apr-2016* | Microsoft.
 Portal for competition among pupils in the nominations for best mobile app, game, and web-site
 Development and deployment of back/front-end.

 Done:
-- integrated the system with Microsoft Azure and Microsoft Account services.
-- implemented the abilities of participants to upload their projects and vote for others.
-- integrated Microsoft analytics into the system.
-- took main role in back-end and front-end development of the project.

-Used:
-- MSSQL
-- atom, npm, grunt, git
-- JavaScript, Microsoft Azure App Service, Azure BLOB, Azure SQL, Azure Caching, NodeJS, ExpressJS, KnockoutJS
+- integration with MS Azure, MS Account services, MS Analytics
+- most of back/front-end development

+Used: MSSQL, MS Azure, NodeJS, KnockoutJS

 #### *Sep-2014 - Nov-2016* | JetTeam.
 Various not-so-big projects